Using Special Collections and College Archives

 - The stacks within Special Collections and College Archives are closed to all except authorized Special Collections staff.
 You must request materials from the librarian or staff.

 - Use pencils only.
 Pens, markers, highlighters, whiteout and indelible pencils are not allowed.

-- Do not write on top of any Special Collections item, even if using a notepad.
+- Do not use sticky notes or write on top of any Special Collections item, even if using a notepad.

 - No tracing or photocopying.